Current VLF Monitoring All Channels:

 Gnuradio uses a 8192 byte buffer for file output.
 This requires a higher than desired data rate to keep latency reasonable.

 Each of the file outputs feeds to a named pipe.
-Each pipe is drained by a program (vlf6) that reads 5000 samples, sorts them, averages the middle half of the values, and outputs a timestamp and average value about once every 25 seconds.
-This processing is designed to reject noise impulses.
+Each pipe is drained by a program (vlf6) that reads 23077 samples, sorts them, averages the middle half of the values, and outputs a timestamp and average value about once every 60 seconds.
+This processing is designed to reject noise impulses and average the signal from WWVB.

 The display programs allow the timebase to be adjusted.